thomasweng15/E.V.E./README.md

 #### "...news..."
 opens a news website of your choosing (default is currently set to Bing News as I personally think the layout is really good.
 But you can change it to whatever you want!)

-#### "change news source"
-this command takes precedence over the one above.
-The program will prompt you for a new news url.

 Installation